Celebrate Learning as a Life-Long Adventure!

 - Check the Dynamic Class Schedule to check space availability in the class(es) you want to audit.

-- Fill out the NPD Enrollment Application (Not Proceeding Towards a Degree) and bring it with you to the Registrar’s Office to register.
+- Download the NPD (Not Proceeding Towards a Degree) Application for Enrollment from the Academic Forms section on the UG Student Forms page.
+Fill it out and bring it with you to the Registrar’s Office to register.